 On her 90th birthday!!

-I am not sure how much time Grandma has left with us, as she is bed ridden due to the pain she feels every time she has to move.
-But Grandma has lots of loving sons, who assist her as much as they can in the home that holds so many fond memories for the entire family.
+I’m not sure how much time Grandma has left with us, as she’s bed ridden from pain that she feels with every movement.
+Grandma has lots of loving sons, who assist her as much as they can—in the home that holds many fond memories for the entire family.

-Grandma’s mind is not nearly as sharp as it was, loosing track of days & time, often forgetting the names of family members, who has visited her bedside & when.
+Grandma’s mind isn’t nearly as sharp as it was, loosing track of days & time, often forgetting the names of family members, who has visited her bedside & when.

 But on this day, Grandma remembered US.

-Normally I choose to use my 50mm prime when shooting in low light.
-Actually that is the lens I favor in any light as I adore the bokeh it produces.
-However, due to the confined space in Grandma’s bedroom, I knew I would have to shoot wide so I chose to use my 24-70mm.
+Normally, I choose to use my 50mm prime when shooting in low light.
+Actually, that’s the lens I favor in any light as I adore the bokeh it produces.
+However, due to the confined space in Grandma’s bedroom, I needed to shoot wide, so I chose to use my 24-70mm.
 I was shooting between 1/100 -1/160 with my aperture set at 2.8, but this also meant I was forever bumping the ISOs due to the intense lighting changes from one room to the other, & then outside again.
 The d610 handles low light fairly well so the varying ISO of 800 – 3200 didn’t affect image quality.

 I knew Grandma was exhausted, but still she happily reminisced on how she missed the sounds of children running around her house & how Faith had brought it back to life on this day.